-If you want to add a subwoofer to your home theater system, you’ll need to know how to connect subwoofer to receiver.
-There are a few different ways to do this, and the method you choose will depend on the type of where to plug in subwoofer on receiver you have.
-In this article, we’ll show you how to do it.
+Adding a subwoofer to your home theater setup will require you to know how to connect subwoofer to receiver.
+There are several ways to do this, and the one you choose will rely on the type of where to plug in the subwoofer on receiver you have.
+This guide will show you how.
 Let’s start with more info below.

 What Is A Subwoofer?

 A subwoofer simply means a speaker that produces bass and lower frequencies sounds.
 It reproduces LFE (lower frequency effect) and provides the necessary bass effect for movies and music.
-One of the most essential components of a home theatre is its subwoofers.
+Subwoofers are one of the most important parts of a home theater system.

 Subwoofers For Home Stereo